Government of India has consented to extend DAY-NULM implementation activities to the rest of the 79 ULBs.

 What benefits does DAY-NULM offer under the SUH component?

-Financial assistance of a maximum Rs.
-1.5 crores will be provided for new shelter construction.
+Financial assistance as per scheduled rate(up to a maximum of Rs.400 Lakhs)/ unit will be provided for construction of new shelter homes.

 Financial assistance of a maximum Rs.
-50 lakhs will be provided for refurbishment of existing shelters.
+50 lakhs will be provided for refurbishment of existing shelter homes.

 Operations & Management (O&M) cost of maximum Rs.
-6 lakhs will be provided to one shelter catering to 50 urban homeless.
+6 lakhs per year for the first consecutive five years will be provided to one shelter home catering to minimum 50 urban homeless.

 5.Support to Urban Street Vendors